-180 For training and quantitative evaluation, the data were split into mutually exclusive, geographically disjoint regions for training (80%), validation and hyper-parameter tuning (10%) and testing (10%), as depicted in Figure 5.
+For training and quantitative evaluation, the data were split into mutually exclusive, geographically disjoint regions for training (80%), validation and hyper-parameter tuning (10%) and testing (10%), as depicted in Figure 5.
 The test set is located completely in regions acquired either only in 2018 or only in 2019, but not in the overlap between the two acquisitions, to prevent memorization (especially of the identical topography).

-The network is trained by minimizing a weighted binary cross entropy (BCE) loss (see also 3.1.2), using the Adam opti-185 mizer (Kingma and Ba, 2017) for 20 epochs.
-The base learning rate was initialised to 1×10^{-4} and reduced by a factor of 4 after 10 epochs.
+The network is trained by minimizing a weighted binary cross entropy (BCE) loss (see also 3.1.2), using the Adam optimizer (Kingma and Ba, 2017) for 20 epochs.
+The base learning rate was initialised to $1 \times 10^{-4}$ and reduced by a factor of 4 after 10 epochs.
 A summary of the hyper-parameter settings is given in Table 1.

 Parameter Value

 Loss function Weighted BCE

 Optimizer Adam

-Initial learning rate 1×10^{-4}
+Initial learning rate $1 \times 10^{-4}$

 Effective batch size 16

 Patch size 512×512

 Epochs 20

-As a preprocessing step, the input images are normalized channel-wise using the mean and variance values of the entire dataset.
-Additionally, we flattened the peak in the image histograms caused by the shadow pixels by transforming negative values $v \rightarrow (-3 \cdot v^2)$, while keeping positive values unchanged.
+As a preprocessing step, the input images are normalized channel-wise using the mean and variance values of the entire 150 dataset.
+Additionally, we flattened the peak in the image histograms caused by the shadow pixels by transforming negative values $v \rightarrow (-3 \cdot v^2)$ , while keeping positive values unchanged.

 Even though our training dataset is large, it covers only two avalanche periods and cannot be expected to account for the whole variety of possible conditions.
 In order to increase the robustness of the network, we further expand the training set with synthetic data augmentation.
-We used randomized rotation and flipping for greater topographic variety, mean-shifting and variance-scaling to simulate varying atmosphere and lighting conditions, as well as patch shifting to increase robustness when only part of an avalanche is visible.
+We used randomized rotation and flipping for greater topographic variety, mean-shifting and variance-scaling to simulate varying atmosphere and lighting conditions, as well as patch shifting to increase robustness when variance-scaling to simulate varying atmosphere and lighting conditions, as well as patch shifting to increase robustness when only part of an avalanche is visible.
 To speed up data loading we used batch augmentation (Hoffer et al., 2019), where the same sample is read only once and used multiple times with different augmentations computed on the fly.
-To increase the model's performance, we additionally accumulated gradients over two iterations before weights were updated.
-Thereby an effective batch size of 4 (2+2) was reached and the 512×512 pixel patches may be used (see also Section 4.2).